When the moth is at rest under a bush, it appears as a clump of dead pine needles on white sand.

-This species is probably still somewhat widespread on Long Island, but it is unknown how many populations remain there, but at least one globally significant occurrence still remains.
-Similarly, it is possible that additional occurrences could be found in the southeastern mainland counties.
-There are possibly 5 to 20 populations left in New York, but only two or three of these have been recently documented.
+This species is probably still somewhat widespread on Long Island, but it is unknown how many populations remain.
+At least one globally significant occurrence remains on Long Island.
+There are possibly 5 to 20 populations in the state, but only two or three of these have been recently documented.
+It is possible that additional occurrences could be found in southern New York.

 The threats are difficult to assess since some habitats are more management dependent than others.
 This species should do well with any reasonable fire management program as long as all of the habitat is not burned at once.
-However, wild fires that could consume the entire occupied habitat are a threat, especially on ridegtops and in small isolated habitats.
-Gypsy moth (Lymantria dispar) spraying could be a threat.
-It would be with chemical biocides and potentially would be with Bt (Bacillus thuringiensis - a bacterial biological control used on gypsy moth caterpillars).
-The closely related Scarlet Underwing (Catocala coccinata) is very sensitive to Bt, but many Catocala are not (Peacock et al. 1998).
-However, unusually early defoliation, before about 10 June, of scrub oaks on hilltops and ridges could itself annihilate a population (see Schweitzer 2004).
+However, wildfires that could consume the entire occupied habitat are a threat, especially on ridegtops and in small isolated habitats.
+Spongy moth (Lymantria dispar) spraying could be a threat, as would be with other chemical biocides and potentially would be with Bt (Bacillus thuringiensis - a bacterial biological control used on spongy moth caterpillars).
+The closely related Scarlet Underwing (Catocala coccinata) is very sensitive to Bt, but many Catocala spp. are not (Peacock et al. 1998).
+However, unusually early defoliation, before about June 10, of scrub oaks on hilltops and ridges could itself annihilate a population (Schweitzer 2004).

-Substantial refugia (unburned patches) are needed when fires burn the habitat, since survival in burned areas is minimal.
-Habitats supporting this species should be protected from gypsy moth (Lymantria dispar) spraying.
-However, if severe defoliation is likely before about 10 June, then starvation is a risk and it might be prudent to use Bt to reduce defoliation on a portion of the habitat.
+Habitats supporting this species should be protected from Spongy Moth spraying.
+However, if severe defoliation is likely before about June 10, then starvation is also a risk and it might be prudent to use Bt to reduce defoliation on a portion of the habitat.
 Starvation of the entire brood is possible if all of the scrub oak foliage is consumed during May.
 Such early defoliation is not common and is unlikely to occur widely on coastal barrens, but it can occur on outcrops and ridgetops.
 It is unlikely Bt would kill all of the larvae, but it seems likely it would kill a majority of them.

-It would be useful to know how sensitive larvae are to Bt and exactly when most of the larvae finish feeding, so that risks from starvation as compared to Bt applications could be better evaluated in severe gypsy moth outbreaks.
+Research is needed on how sensitive larvae are to Bt and exactly when most of the larvae finish feeding.
+Catocala spp.
+Bt sensitivity varies.
+In addition, the risks of starvation compared to Bt applications during severe Spongy Moth outbreaks needs to be evaluated.

-This species is exclusively found in pitch pine-scrub oak communities, usually on sand, but sometimes on acidic rocks in the lower Hudson Valley.
-In some other parts of the range there may be few enough pitch pines that sites could be be considered shrublands rahther than wooded.
+This species is almost exclusively found in pitch pine-scrub oak communities, usually on sand, but sometimes on acidic rocks in the lower Hudson Valley.

 This underwing was at least formerly widespread on Long Island and probably still occurs in most extensive pitch pine-scrub oak communities in Suffolk County.
-This species has been documented in Orange County, although it probably does not occur on many sites on the mainland, but it could turn up in a few more nearby counties.
+This species has been documented in Orange County, although it probably does not occur on many sites on the mainland.

 This moth is found mostly in four main areas: the Cape Cod region and adjacent islands of Massachusetts, the Long Island, New York pine barrens, the core of the New Jersey Pine Barrens in Ocean, Burlington, and extreme northern Atlantic Counties (one specimen from Cape May County), and in the mountains from eastern West Virginia to far western North Carolina.
-Isolated populations are known on two ridgetops in Berkshire County, Massachusetts (Wagner 1998, McCabe 1998) and at least one such ridgetop in the lower Hudson Valley, New York.
+Isolated populations are known on two ridgetops in Berkshire County, Massachusetts (both 1998, D. Wagner, T. McCabe) and at least one such ridgetop in the lower Hudson Valley, New York (NatureServe 2022).
 The extent and continuity of the Appalachian range is unknown.
 There is a gap in the range across Pennsylvania, but the species could turn up in the shale barrens areas of southcentral Pennsylvania and adjacent Maryland.

 The forewing pattern is unique and the reddish hindwing is similar to only a few species of moths.
 On the forewing, note the poorly developed normal lines, strongly contrasting whitish costa (leading edge), and the dark and whitish linear striations on the outer portion of the wing.